vsilva472/jquery-ensure-max-length/README.md

  ```

 ### Changing default max chars
-This plungin even works with textareas! .The folowing sample illustrates how to change the default max chars from 100 to 250
+This plugin even works with textareas.
+The folowing sample illustrates how to change the default max chars from 100 to 250
  ```
     <script type="text/javascript">
         (function ( $ ) {
-            $( '#sample2' ).EnsureMaxLength({
+            $( '#field-selector' ).EnsureMaxLength({
 		       limit: 250
             });
         } ( jQuery ));
     </script>
  ```
  ### Adding css classes
-jQuery Ensure Max Legth allow you to add css class to customize counter.
+jQuery Ensure Max Length allow you to add css class to customize counter.
 The classes must be inserted as string separate by a space.
  ```
     /**
      * Add css classes
      */
     <script type="text/javascript">
         (function ( $ ) {
-            $( '#sample2' ).EnsureMaxLength({
+            $( '#field-selector' ).EnsureMaxLength({
                  cssClass: 'class1 class2 class3'
             });
         } ( jQuery ));